NyanMC/NyanMC/README.md

-- i made trinkplus
+- i made trinkplus/chromatic arsenal
-- that's really it, you can move on now
+- that's really it

 <!---
 NyanMC/NyanMC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.